 June 5, 2023 to June 19, 2023

-One semester of college biology or equivalent; or by permission of instructors.
-One semester of ecology preferred, but not required.
+One semester of college-level biology or equivalent; background in vertebrate biology is recommended, but not required.